 Eclipse JNoSQL is a Java framework that streamlines the integration of Java applications with NoSQL databases.
 It defines a set of APIs and provides a standard implementation for most NoSQL databases.
 This clearly helps to achieve very low coupling with the underlying NoSQL technologies used in applications.

 Communication Layer: A set of APIs that defines communication with NoSQL databases.
 Compared with traditional the RDBMS world, they are like the JDBC API.
 It contains four modules, one for each NoSQL database type: Key-Value, Column Family, Document, and Graph.

 Mapping Layer: These APIs help developers to integrate their Java application with the NoSQL database.
 This layer is annotation-driven and uses technologies like CDI and Bean Validation, making it simple for developers to use.
 In the traditional RDBMS world, this layer can be compared to the Java Persistence API or object-relational mapping frameworks such as Hibernate.

 The API's focus is on simplicity and ease of use.
 Developers should only have to know a minimal set of artifacts to work with JNoSQL.
 The API is built on Java 8 features like Lambdas and Streams and therefore fits perfectly with the functional features of Java 8+.

-Key features of Artemis:
+Key features of Mapping: